 Operator

-HyperAgent is an open-source library you code against to drive a browser with AI.
-Operator is a managed personal agent you talk to in plain language, with the model included and your apps connected through OAuth.
+Hyperagent is the new platform from the Airtable team for standing up and managing fleets of agents across a company.
+Operator is a managed personal agent you talk to in plain language, with the model and hosting included and your own apps connected over OAuth.

 Operator.io